 Store Feature: Moll Flanders

 If you are ever traveling to Italy, Rome is undoubtedly a stop that must to be on your list.
 The city as a whole is simply beautiful, rich in architectural design and art that spans centuries.
 Other than the lavish history of the land, Italy is undeniably well attributed with its influence in the world of fashion.
 While the city of Rome may be less commonly associated in comparison to other cities like Florence and Milan, no one can deny the influence that it has come to have.
-While the common traveler will look to take advantage of the retail environment given that name brands are slightly cheaper along with tax refunds on purchases, the more fashion inclined traveler knows that aside from reduced retail there’s an abundance of vintage treasure scattered throughout Rome.
-That being said, In the last couple of years it has come to my attention that the online secondhand market has exploded with the creation of sites such as Grailed, Poshmark, and Depop; however this concept of ‘shopping’ for used clothes existed long before its electronic rebirth in the form of thrift stores and flea markets.
-Thrifting is a skill in which the Italians embrace proudly and this is clearly shown in the numerous shops spread throughout the city.
-The stock they carry can range from classic vintage tees to haute couture to OG nikes and everything in between, you name it they got it …. and there’s a good chance it was made in Italy too.
+While the common traveler will look to take advantage of the retail environment the more fashion inclined traveler knows that aside from tax free retail there’s an abundance of vintage treasure scattered throughout Rome.

-One store we stumbled upon in our search was Moll Flanders, a small designer secondhand shop located near the Colosseum within the Monti district.
-The store primarily carries upscale brands for both men and women, which is unique because stores of this nature in Rome are known to carry mainly womenswear.
-The selection at Flanders is what differentiates it from the rest being that it consists of a wider assortment of brands compared to other stores we’ve visited.
-Most consignment and luxury vintage stores usually carry traditional name brands such as: Prada, Valentino, Hermes, and Gucci.
+One store we stumbled upon in our search was Moll Flanders, a small designer secondhand shop located within the Monti district.
+The store primarily carries upscale brands for both men and women, which is unique since stores of this nature in Rome mainly cater to womenswear.
+The selection at Flanders is what differentiates it from the rest being that it consists of a wider assortment of brands compared to other stores we had visited.
+Most we had been to carried only traditional name brands such as: Prada, Valentino, Hermes, and Gucci.
 In addition to the traditional brands Flander’s selection includes: Rick Owens, Ann Demeulemeester, Acne, Miu Miu, Undercover, Juun.J, Carol Christian Poell, Dior, Commes Des Garcon, Givenchy, and Norse Projects just to name a couple.

 We got the chance to sit down with store founder Mateo Murru to find out more about himself and his business.